dmolesUC/typesafe_enum/README.md

 end
 ```

-A constant is declared for each instance, with the key symbol as its
+A constant is declared for each instance, with an instance of the new
-value:
+class as the value of that constant:

 ```ruby
 Suit::CLUBS